Promoting British values

 This is achieved though equipping students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
 The Religious Studies curriculum provides a broad and balanced education on a range of faiths, religions and cultures.

 Social, Moral, Spiritual & Cultural and curriculum knowledge about global issues.

 Through our SMSC Form Time activities we help students to develop their self-knowledge, self-esteem and self-confidence; distinguish right from wrong and to respect English law; encourage students to accept responsibility for their behaviour, show initiative and contribute positively to society; enable students to acquire a broad general knowledge of, and respect for, English public institutions and services and to appreciate and respect their own and other cultures.

-Smestow School strives to ensure that its students leave with the strongest foundation of values upon which to build a successful life and a successful contribution to our Society.
+Smestow Academy strives to ensure that its students leave with the strongest foundation of values upon which to build a successful life and a successful contribution to our Society.